 Soothing Your Hawaiian Sunburn the Local Way

 Getting a sunburn while on vacation is simply a bummer.
-Your skin will beg for soothing and until it is soothed you won’t want to even leave the hotel room.
+Whether you’re heading on a tour in Kauai, watching the haleakala sunrise, or just baking in the sun on the beach, if you catch a nasty sunburn, your skin will beg for soothing and until it is soothed you won’t want to even leave the hotel room.
 Every neck line, pants waistline and bra strap will be a personal torture device, wreaking havoc on the rest of your plans on activities in the sun.
 For generations, there are some local ways to sooth that sunburn and get your out and about sooner than later.

 Apple Cider Vinegar for Sunburn